darthrellimnad/ascii-created-with-hi/README.md

 ```

-         Made with human intelligence <3
+       Created with human intelligence <3
                   @--{======>

     __________________________________________